jennysiu/consoleFinances/README.md

 ## Usage

-To view the financial analysis, open console on the deployed website here: https://jennysiu.github.io/consoleFinances/
+To view the financial analysis, open the console on the deployed website here: [[https://jennysiu.github.io/consoleFinances/]

-Once the console is opened through the deploayed page, it should look something like this:
+Once the console is opened through the deployed page, it should look something like this:
 ![Demo image of how the webpage should look like upon opening.](assets/images/demoOfFinishedProduct.png)